nmboffi/nmboffi.github.io/index.md

 ---
 ## research interests
 I am an applied and computational mathematician.
-My current research centers on learning dynamical systems for high-dimensional scientific computing and generative modeling; these fascinating areas are linked by dynamical transport of measure.
+My current research centers on learning dynamical systems for high-dimensional scientific computing and generative modeling; these fascinating areas are linked by the study of dynamical transport of measure.
+Previously, I worked on online learning algorithms for real-time (adaptive) control of dynamical systems, as well as numerical method development for the simulation of disordered, biological, and quantum systems,

 My research draws on techniques from numerical analysis, dynamical systems, probability, and optimization to design, implement, and analyze new algorithms with provable guarantees.

-Previously, I worked on online learning algorithms for real-time (adaptive) control of dynamical systems, as well as numerical method development for simulating disordered, biological, and quantum systems,

 ---
 ## teaching